nandorojo/ts-monorepo-autoimport-guide/README.md

-# Taming VSCode's autoimports in a TypeScript monorepo 🍕
+# Tame VSCode autoimports in a TS monorepo 🍕

 ## Context 🤷‍♂️